 How To Find A Cosmetic Chemist

-If you are looking for a cosmetic chemist with specific expertise, such as natural formulations, put those qualifiers in your Google search.
+If you are looking for a cosmetic chemist with specific expertise, such as clean beauty cosmetic chemist, put those qualifiers in your Google search.
 Understand that chemists may have different areas of expertise.
 Some may specialize in skincare products, some haircare, some natural/green chemistry so it is important to find a cosmetic chemist whose area of expertise aligns with your particular product development requirements.

 Conducting The Interview With The Cosmetic Chemist